johneubank-ai/mcp-gateway-registry/docs/sub-tasks-issue-195-example-agents.md

 - Detailed implementation can be refined once #195 is fully implemented
 - These examples will serve as templates for users building their own agents
 - Focus on clear communication patterns and discovery mechanisms
+- Metrics collection should leverage existing Prometheus + SQLite infrastructure
+- Dashboard visualizations should integrate with Grafana and existing UI patterns
+- Metrics enable understanding of agent ecosystem health, adoption, and usage patterns